-PureSource Water, Inc.

-P.O.
-Box 1958 \ Aptos, CA 95001 Phone: (831) 688-8476 accounts@psh2o.com

-Serving Redwood Drive, Pacific Heights Drive and Forest Park Lane
+PureSource Water, Inc. P.O.
+Box 1958 Aptos, CA 95001 Phone: (831) 688-8476 accounts@psh2o.com Serving Redwood Drive, Pacific Heights Drive and Forest Park Lane

-June 25, 2019
+June 27, 2019

-Re: 2018 - Consumer Confidence Report (CCR)
+Re: 2019 - Consumer Confidence Report (CCR)

 The Consumer Confidence Report is a document prepared to summarize the results of drinking water testing that PureSource Water, Inc. (hereinafter "PureSource") has performed in order to provide safe drinking water to our community.
 It also includes explanations and information about the regulations that Community Water Systems, such as PureSource, are required to comply with.
-The attached CCR covers the previous calendar year (January 1, 2018 - December 31, 2018); however, not all water quality tests are required to be performed every year.
+The attached CCR covers the previous calendar year (January 1, 2019 - December 31, 2019); however, not all water quality tests are required to be performed every year.
 If a test was not required during the previous year, we report the most recent water quality monitoring data, which may be from prior years.

 PureSource tests for many more constituents than are shown on the attached list.
 Those constituents that were not detected in our water are not included in the report.
-Also, please note that items that are included in the list are not necessarily harmful or unusual, but are still required to be tested for and reported.
+Also, please note that items included in the list are not necessarily harmful or unusual, but are still required to be tested for and reported.

-PureSource (Water System No: 4400598) - is regulated by the local primacy agency, Santa Cruz County Health Services, Drinking Water Program.
+PureSource (Water System No: 4400598) - is regulated by the Santa Cruz County Environmental Health, Drinking Water Program, acting for the State Water Resources Control Board through a local primacy agreement.
 All laboratory analyses are performed by State Approved Drinking Water Laboratories.